What Is A Consent Divorce/Divorce Agreement?

 Just how acrimonious and lengthy your divorce will be depends a great deal on whether you and your spouse can still work together toward a common goal.
 If both hire reasonable, experienced legal counsel, it may be possible to work out major property division matters in advance, saving you time, money and stress.

-At The Law Offices of Dawn K. Gull, we have more than 20 years of experience practicing divorce law in western Pennsylvania.
+At The Law Offices of Dawn K. Gull, we have more than 20 years of experience practicing divorce law in Allegheny and Butler counties.
 Our lead attorney, Dawn K. Gull, provides practical solutions to help you reach a workable result so you can move on with your life.

 Consent Divorces/Divorce Agreements Explained